 Tell your doctor if you have diabetes or are taking medicines to treat diabetes.
-Your doctor will decide whether to reduce the dosage of anti-diabetic medicines while you are taking XELJANZ.
+Your doctor will decide whether to reduce the anti-diabetic medicine while you are taking XELJANZ.

 Some medicines should not be taken with XELJANZ.
 If these medicines are taken with XELJANZ, they could alter the level of XELJANZ in your body, and the dose of XELJANZ may require adjustment.
 You should tell your doctor if you are using medicines that contain any of the following active ingredients: